amrs96/open62541_Validation/planning/backlog/productbacklog.md

     - do not report errors for unknown EventTypes or BrowsePaths if not all EventTypes are known to the Server yet
     - do not report errors that might occur depending on the state or the Server or Type of Event

+-

 - EventQueueOverflowEventType Events
+    - to control information to the client
     - only get published to MonitoredItems that produced the event
     - bypass the whereClause